 Nov 6, 2010 – Saturday – flight from Auckland, New Zealand to Victoria, Canada

-We have breakfast a bit earlier this morning, say our goodbyes to Margaret and her husband Graham, and leave Te Kuiti for Auckland airport by 8:30am.
-Graham suggests using the bypass around Hamilton, which proves to be valuable advice since I expect the traffic from all the activity around the World Rowing competitions being held in nearby Cambridge would hold us up.
-Our drive up to Auckland airport goes smoothly.
-We return the rental car to the lot by 11am and roll our bags across the lot to the front entrance to the airport.
+We have breakfast a bit earlier this morning, say our goodbyes to our B&B hosts Margaret and her husband Graham, and leave Te Kuiti for Auckland airport by 8:30am.
+Graham suggests using the bypass around Hamilton, which proves to be valuable advice.
+I expect the traffic from all the activity around the World Rowing competitions being held in nearby Cambridge would have held us up, but our drive to Auckland airport goes smoothly.
+We return the rental car to the lot by 11am and roll our bags to the front entrance to the airport.
 I find the Hertz counter and finish my business with them, so we’re done with the car.
 We then check in at the Qantas counter, and proceed upstairs to the departure area since we are now free of our checked bags

 We arrive in LA at 6am local time.
 I retrieve my checked bag and clear customs and immigration.
 As a Canadian, I get preferential treatment – no fingerprinting or photos are required and quick clearance (thank goodness).
 I get to wait in the LA airport for almost six hours before the Alaska Airlines departure to Seattle at 11:45am.
 I hate LAX.
 It is the worst airport – it’s dirty, confusing, there is a distinct lack of services, and the staff are hostile…and that’s just for starters.
 Qantas arrives in the Tom Bradley International airport, however Alaska flights depart from the domestic Terminal 3, so I have to walk over to the terminal, and then go through security again, despite being in transit.
 Since this is the good ol’ USA, security is special: take off your shoes and outer clothing in addition to the usual stuff we are all used to.
 The airport was being renovated in 2004 when I flew through here before from New Zealand, and it is still being renovated in 2010!
 Internet access for 24 hours costs US$7.99 from t-Mobile…there is no free Internet at LAX, unlike in Seatac and Vancouver airports.